ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 The build process should be fully scripted/automated.
 That way builds will be performed predictably each time.
 Where possible, the build system should provide provenance information, that is, record what components were included in the build and ideally what components were used to perform the build.
 Be careful when logging a build process; often you want to avoid recording in log files any secrets like active authentication tokens.

 Build, verification, and distribution processes (including CI/CD pipelines) often bring in many other reusable software components.
-Make sure you apply the good practices discussed in the course sections on (1) [Selecting Reusable Software](#selecting_reusable_software) and (2) [Downloading and Installing Reusable Software](#downloading_and_installing_reusable_software).
+Make sure you apply the good practices discussed in the course sections on (1) [Selecting (Evaluating) Open Source Software](#selecting-evaluating-open-source-software) and (2) [Downloading and Installing Reusable Software](#downloading-and-installing-reusable-software).

 Supply chain Levels for Software Artifacts, or SLSA (“salsa”), is a security framework being developed as a checklist of standards and controls to prevent tampering, improve integrity, and secure packages and infrastructure.
 At the time of this writing it is still in development, but you should consider its recommendations.
 SLSA is being developed under the Open Source Security Foundation (OpenSSF).
 To learn more, see the SLSA home page at <https://slsa.dev/>.